Adelstein–Lew controversy: Accusations of misogyny

 Accusations of misogyny against Adelstein and those who supported his claim of having been cheated appeared in social media.
-Robbi Jade Lew, in an interview to the NextIO channel, said she did find misogyny to be part of the reaction against her and how she played the hand, as well as in the accusations of cheating.
-She went on the explain her decisions in the hand as "just a crazy play."
+Lew, in an interview to the NextIO channel, said she did find misogyny to be part of the reaction against her and how she played the hand, as well as in the accusations of cheating.
+She explained her decisions in the hand as "just a crazy play".

 The claims of misogyny were met with a strong reaction by the poker community.
-Poker pro Melissa Bryne found the claims "ridiculous."
+Poker pro Melissa Bryne found the claims "ridiculous".
 She commented that Lew's "play was terrible" and "sometimes terrible plays win," without accepting the claims of cheating.
 "Not everything is man vs woman," she pointed out.
-Canadian poker pro and self-proclaimed feminist Vanessa Kade tweeted that, "in a vacuum," the hand indeed "merits an investigation," yet agreeing that "some (not all) of the coverage has some underlying sexism and voluntary exclusion of evidence that suggests [Lew's] innocence."
+Canadian poker pro and self-proclaimed feminist Vanessa Kade tweeted that, "in a vacuum", the hand indeed "merits an investigation", yet agreed that "some (not all) of the coverage has some underlying sexism and voluntary exclusion of evidence that suggests [Lew's] innocence."

-Another poker pro, Bart Hanson, opined that Adelstein has been honest in his belief that he was cheated but that Adelstein's belief is not based in any kind of sexist sentiment.
-Former poker pro Melissa Burr praised those poker players who analyzed the hand "trough a critical lens regardless of gender."
-Liv Boeree, another former poker pro, strongly disputed all claims of misogyny, tweeting that "there is a *real chance* [Lew] was cheating in this case, & misogyny has v little to do with it."
+Another poker pro, Bart Hanson, opined that Adelstein had been honest in his belief that he was cheated but that his belief was not based in any kind of sexist sentiment.
+Former poker pro Melissa Burr praised those poker players who analyzed the hand "through a critical lens regardless of gender".
+Liv Boeree, another former poker pro, strongly disputed all claims of misogyny, tweeting that "there is a *real chance* [Lew] was cheating in this case, & misogyny has [very] little to do with it."

 Aftermath

-Garrett Adelstein, by the end of 2023, was back at the televised poker tables, taking part in World Poker Tour high-stakes cash games at the Wynn Las Vegas.
-He maintains that he is "extremely confident" he was cheated in the infamous hand.
+Adelstein was back at the televised poker tables by the end of 2023, taking part in World Poker Tour high-stakes cash games at the Wynn Las Vegas.
+He maintains that he is "extremely confident" he was cheated in the hand.

-Robbi Jade Lew, since the night of the hand, has agreed to be interviewed by "just about every major publication around," proclaiming her innocence.
-The only thing she would have done differently, she states, is that she would not have given the money back if she knew that it would be used against her as proof of guilt.
-She says she has nothing to hide but feels "mystified" by the amount of attention she is still getting, with fans messaging her "from every friggin’ country."
+Lew has since been interviewed by numerous publications and continued to proclaim her innocence.
+She has said that she would not have given the money back if she knew that it would be used against her as proof of guilt, and that she has nothing to hide, but feels "mystified" by the amount of attention she is still getting, with fans messaging her "from every friggin’ country".
 In 2024, she participated in The Anonymous reality show and competed in the year's World Series of Poker.

-Poker industry insiders remarked that the Adelstein-Lew controversy "reached so far outside of the poker world and got [so many] more people interested in poker" that it became "one of those things where [poker] actually grew from the experience."
-Hustler Casino representatives stated the institution is now focused on "looking ahead and learning from the ordeal."
+Poker industry insiders remarked that the Adelstein–Lew controversy "reached so far outside of the poker world and got [so many] more people interested in poker" that it became "one of those things where [poker] actually grew from the experience".
+Hustler Casino representatives stated the institution is now focused on "looking ahead and learning from the ordeal".